 It most certainly is – although all good things are to be taken in moderation, of course.
-Corn is not just a staple grain in our own dietary habits, but also in the diets of our dogs.
+Corn is not just a staple grain in our dietary habits, but also the diets of our dogs.

 Naturally, they’d not do so if corn was in any way bad for your pets.
 It certainly isn’t something that’s wise to feed your dog as the central component of their mealtimes, but if you’re eating a little corn as part of your meals in the family, throwing a few pieces of it your dog’s way will certainly do no harm.

 The only risk to keep in mind – especially if you need advice in having recently adopted a dog, or in raising a puppy – is to check that your dog isn’t allergic to corn.

 This is something that your vet will be able to advise with, and it’ll help both them and you in the long run in understanding what corn products your dog can eat.

 The nutrition, fiber value and overall good carbohydrates found in corn can do plenty to help your dog leading a long and contented life.

 Corn off the cob, or from a can, is well suited to how dogs eat – raw corn kernels, like popcorn that hasn’t been microwaved, for instance, is far less advisable.

 Corn is pretty solid, but also comes in small pieces – it’s a bit unusual versus the kinds of foods that your dog usually likes to eat.